The right direction? The highs and lows of mapping your customer journey

 The value of mapping the customer journey for your marketing strategy is high.
-Without delving in to the points of contact a customer has with your brand, the stages in their decision making process and any barriers they may face in following through with that decision, it is difficult to create a marketing campaign that translates interest in to sales and one-off buys into long term brand commitment.
+You need to delve into the points of contact a customer has with your brand.
+Understanding the stages in their decision making process is vital.
+As is uncovering any barriers they may face in following through with that decision.
+Unless you do, creating a marketing strategy that translates interest in to sales and one-off buys into long term brand commitment is impossible.

-Recently the customer journey has come under scrutiny by some of the biggest names in the industry, with many publications questioning the best way to make the most of customer journey mapping in the face of the cross-channel, multi-platform habits that characterise modern media usage.
+Recently the customer journey has come under scrutiny by some of the biggest names in the industry.
+Many publications are questioning the best way to make the most of customer journey mapping in the face of the cross-channel, multi-platform habits that characterise modern media usage.

 No more funnel

 Although mapping your customer journey may be more challenging than joining the dots, hope is not lost.
-As fast as new technology and the habits it creates is morphing the customer journey, equally new technology is providing a solution for marketers to keep up to date with its fast moving consumers.
+New technology is providing a solution for marketers to keep up to date with its fast moving consumers.
 Cue cross-device tracking.

 Defined by Marketing Week as ‘the ability to stitch consumer journeys together as they switch between handsets, tablets, laptops and other connected devices’, cross-device tracking gives brands the opportunity to create a fuller, more accurate map of a customer journey in the form of affiliated marketing.
-Based on a last click conversion model and strong links with a range of partners, cross-device tracking aims to improve ROI rates and create high volumes of data that can be used by marketers to better understand the winding journey from first click to purchase.
+It is based on a last click conversion model and has strong links with a range of partners.
+Cross-device tracking aims to improve ROI rates and create high volumes of data.
+This info can also be used by marketers to better understand the winding journey from first click to purchase.

-With so many avenues and potential pitfalls now associated with the customer journey, it is easy to get distracted by the little things.
-While focusing on small details of the journey can have benefits for personalisation and fostering customer loyalty, it is easy to forget to step back and look at what overall insights can be drawn from mapping the entire customer journey.
+There are so many avenues and potential pitfalls now associated with the customer journey.
+It is easy to find yourself distracted by the little things.
+Focusing on small details of the journey can have benefits for personalisation and fostering customer loyalty.
+However, it is easy to forget to step back and look at what overall insights can be drawn from mapping the entire customer journey.

-This is exactly what The Harvard Business Review (HBR) recommended recently when it asked its readers to ‘step back and look at the journey more holistically’.
-HBR argues that by looking at the journey as a whole, it is possible for brands to notice broader business opportunities that are often missed when focusing exclusively on the minutiae of day to day interactions.
-Pointing to the likes of Amazon, who have in fact taken ownership of their entire delivery process and removed competitors like the Post Office and UPS from their customers’ journey, HBR argues that innovations and creativity can come from looking at the bigger picture.
+This is exactly what The Harvard Business Review (HBR) recommended recently.
+It asked its readers to ‘step back and look at the journey more holistically’.
+HBR argues that by looking at the journey as a whole, it is possible for brands to notice broader business opportunities.
+These are often missed when focusing exclusively on the minutiae of day to day interactions.
+They point to the likes of Amazon who have taken ownership of their entire delivery process, removing competitors like the Post Office and UPS.
+HBR argues that innovations and creativity can come from looking at the bigger picture.